ndrone/HomeAutomation/GarageDoorOpener-server/README.md

-Angular Project
+Garage Door Server
 =================

 Environment Setup
 -----------------

-When you are working with this code locally, and using the spring profile "local".
-You will need to add the below to the program argument list.
+When you are working with this code locally you will need to add the below to the program argument list.